-This abandonment from the faith is mentioned in a few passages like 1 Timothy 4:1 and 2 Timothy 4:3-4.
+This abandonment from the faith is mentioned in a few passages, like 1 Timothy 4:1 and 2 Timothy 4:3-4.
 In these verses, Paul notes that people in latter times will depart from the faith and will not follow sound doctrine but will follow “deceiving spirits and things taught by demons.”
 They will follow their own desires and listen to people who say what they want to hear.
 Jesus also speaks about many turning away from the faith in Matthew 24:10.
 However, one of the most important verses about this abandonment of the faith comes from 2 Thessalonians 2:3: “Let no one deceive you in any way, for that day will not come until the rebellion comes first and the lawless one is revealed, the man destined to destruction” (NRSV).
 This is the verse that I want to concentrate on in this article.

-Second, the falling away and the Antichrist are one and the same.
+Second, the falling away and the Antichrist are the same.
 This would mean that the current decline of Christianity may not be the great falling away at all.
 It is a falling away, but maybe not the great falling away.
 Thus, what we are experiencing today is nothing compared to what will happen when the lawless one finally makes his grand debut.

 What do you think?
 Which interpretation makes the best sense to you?
-Leave a comment below or on our Facebook page.

 [1] J. Hampton Keathley, III.
 “Correction Concerning the Day of the Lord – Part 1 (2 Thes.
 2:1-5). https://bible.org/seriespage/4-correction-concerning-day-lord-part-1-2-thes-21-5.
 Accessed December 11, 2015.
 Bob Deffinbaugh.
 “Scripture Twisting and the Second Coming, Part 1 (2 Thessalonians 2:1-5). https://bible.org/seriespage/13-scripture-twisting-and-second-coming-part-1-2-thessalonians-21-5.
 Accessed December 11, 2015.